NBA Power Rankings Heading into 2017 All-Star Game

 You might be greeted there by Latrell Sprewell or Larry Johnson, so, bonus!

-The Knicks' outlier of a 94-90 win helped improve the tone of an otherwise terrible week, and it's worth mentioning New York's D still ranks 25th in the league.
-Nothing's fixed here.
+The Knicks' outlier of a 94-90 win helped improve the tone for an otherwise terrible week.
+And it's worth mentioning New York's D still ranks 25th in the league; Nothing's fixed here.

 Carmelo Anthony will make the All-Star Game after all, with Kevin Love sidelined by knee surgery, though Melo probably could have used the time off.